matthewswwm/gha-aqua-agent-deployment/README.md

 3. It runs using the GitHub Action generic runner environment, aka latest ubuntu.
     1. It installs Kubernetes to run kubectl directly

+### local_manifests

+The features of the local_manifests.yml:

+1. The code is cloud-agnostic.
+It can be used to deploy on any K8s cluster, so long as you have the kubeconfig file.

+2. It creates the K8s resources using the manifests from the yamls directory.

+3. It runs using the GitHub Action generic runner environment, aka latest ubuntu.
+    1. It installs Kubernetes to run kubectl directly

+### Secrets & variables

 #### Secrets

 | Name | Description |